SymbolixAU/colourvalues/README.md

 # RcppViridis

-RcppViridis is designed to map viridis colours to variables
+RcppViridis is designed to map viridis colours to variables, and quickly\!

 ## Installation